filedepot/filedepot/README.md

 ## API References

 All API endpoints are prefixed with `/v1` to impose versioning on the API.

+### Authorizations

+There are two kinds of authorizations: Access Key and Access Token.

+ - `Access Key`: They are used by applications to grant clients access tokens or perform direct operations on the file system.
+ - `Access Token`: They are created using an access key to be issued to the clients (e.g. web browser) to submit a request directly to the FileDepot server, such as uploading files.
+Access Tokens are one-time use only.

 ### Creating an Access Token